Tchou/cduce-sample/README.md

 ## Sample programs

 There are three sample programs, all compiled by typing `make`.
-The details of the compilation steps are explained in the [`Makefile`]().
+The details of the compilation steps are explained in the [`Makefile`](Makefile).

-1. [`cduce_simple.cd`]() consits of two files, both in pure CDuce or using builting OCaml function that are directly callable from CDuce.
+1. [`cduce_simple.cd`](cduce_simple.cd) consits of two files, both in pure CDuce or using builtin OCaml functions that are directly callable from the CDuce toplevel.
 The resulting "executable" is `cduce_simple.cdo` which must be run with `cduce --run cduce_simple.cdo`.
-2. [`cduce_main.cd`]() is a variant that calls arbitrary OCaml code which comes from an external library.
+2. [`cduce_main.cd`](cduce_main.cd) is a variant that calls arbitrary OCaml code which comes from an external library.
 To do so, CDuce code is embedded in OCaml files and all are compiled and linked together, giving a native executable (which embeds the CDuce interpreter).
-3. [`ocaml_main.cd`]() Same as above but the main code is in OCaml.
+3. [`ocaml_main.ml`](ocaml_main.ml) Same as above but the main code is in OCaml.
 It shows how to write an OCaml interface which describes how CDuce functions are exported as OCaml functions.

 The procedure is almost the same as the one described in the [CDuce User Guide](https://www.cduce.org/manual_interfacewithocaml.html), except that the